+NEW SECTION.
 Section 9.
 Qualified education tax credit for contributions to educational improvement organization.
-(1) A taxpayer is allowed a credit against the tax imposed by chapter 30 or 31 for donations made to an educational improvement organization in a preapproved amount as provided in this section.
-The donor may not direct or designate contributions to an eligible public school.
-The amount of the credit allowed is:
+(1) A taxpayer or corporation is allowed a credit against the tax imposed by chapter 30 or 31 for donations made to an educational improvement organization in a preapproved amount as provided in this section.
+The amount of the credit allowed is equal to 50% of the donation.

-- (a) for an individual, equal to 40% of the donation; and - (b) for a corporation, equal to 20% of the donation. - (2) If the credit allowed under this section is claimed by a small business corporation, as defined in 15-30-3301, or a partnership, the credit must be attributed to shareholders or partners using the same proportion used to report the corporation's or partnership's income or loss for Montana income tax purposes. - (3) The total amount of the tax credit under this section for a tax year may not exceed 50% of the taxpayer's income tax liability. - (4) There is no carryback or carryforward of the credit permitted under this section, and the credit must be applied in the year the donation is made, as determined by the taxpayer's accounting method. - (5) (a) (i) The aggregate initial amount of tax credits allowed under this section is \$2.5 million beginning in tax year 2013. - (ii) Beginning in 2014, by August 1 of each year, the department shall determine if the value of the grants awarded in the prior tax year is greater than 80% of the amount of tax credits that were preapproved under subsection (5)(c).
+(2) (a) If the credit allowed under this section is claimed by a small business corporation, as defined in 15-30-3301, or a partnership, the credit must be attributed to shareholders or partners using the same proportion used to report the corporation's or partnership's income or loss for Montana income tax purposes.

+(b) A contribution by an estate or trust qualifies for the credit.
+Any credit not used by the estate or trust may be attributed to each beneficiary of the estate or trust in the same proportion used to report the beneficiary's income from the estate or trust for Montana income tax purposes.

+- (3) The total amount of the tax credit under this section for a tax year may not exceed 50% of the taxpayer's income tax liability. - (4) There is no carryback or carryforward of the credit permitted under this section, and the credit must be applied in the year the donation is made, as determined by the taxpayer's accounting method. - (5) (a) (i) The aggregate initial amount of tax credits allowed under this section is \$5 million beginning in tax year 2015. - (ii) Beginning in 2016, by August 1 of each year, the department shall determine if the value of the grants awarded in the prior tax year is greater than 80% of the amount of tax credits that were preapproved under subsection (5)(c).
 If this condition is satisfied, the aggregate amount of tax credits allowed must be increased by 30% for the current tax year.
 If the value of grants awarded is less than or equal to 80% of the amount of tax credits that were preapproved under subsection (5)(c), then the aggregate amount of tax credits allowed remains unchanged for the current tax year.
 The determination under this subsection (5)(a)(ii) must be based on the annual fiscal reviews that the educational improvement organizations have provided to the department in accordance with [section 4(1)(b)]. - (b) The department shall approve the amount of tax credits for taxpayers on a first-come, first-served basis. - (c) Before making a contribution to an educational improvement organization, a potential donor shall by October 1 of the year in which the credit is sought notify the department of the total amount of contributions that the potential donor intends to make to the educational improvement organization.
 The donor shall use a form that is approved by the department for the notification, and the department shall preapprove or deny the requested amount within 30 days after receiving the request from the potential donor.
 If within 30 days the department fails to preapprove or deny the request, the request is considered approved.
 To receive a tax credit under this section, a donor shall make the contribution to the educational improvement organization within 30 days after receiving notice from the department that the requested amount was preapproved or within 30 days of the date the amount was considered approved.
 If the potential donor does not make the contribution within the required time, the department may not include the preapproved contribution amount when calculating the limit prescribed in subsection (5)(a) and the donor may not receive the credit.